 November 1, 2017 Musicology 19 Comments

-Victor Hugo said, “Music expresses that which cannot be put into words and that which cannot remain silent”
+Victor Hugo said something like, “Music expresses that which cannot be put into words and that which cannot remain silent”

-And that’s just great, makes a terrific “favorite quote” for the yearbook, but it doesn’t mean we can’t or shouldn’t put words around music.
-We have to.
-Theory and musical terminology are what enable us to communicate beyond, “I like rap; I dislike jazz; Oh, that’s so pretty! etc.”
+That’s great; it makes a terrific quote for your yearbook, but we can and should put words around music.
+Theory and terminology let us to communicate beyond, “I like this; I dislike that; that’s pretty! etc.”

-And as a forensic musicologist, I need to be able to explain how music works to musicians and non-musicians; most often, through the written word.
+And as a forensic musicologist, I need to be able to explain how music works to musicians and non-musicians; most often, through the written word in a musicologists report.
 I can’t always say, “Here, please listen to this.”
 Sometimes I need plain language.

 (That’s almost a whole minute spent on introduction and context.
 A little more than nine minutes left.)

-In the next 9 minutes, I’m going to give you the better part of a collegiate music theory class, and it’ll be more info than most people will ever exhaust.
+In the next 9 minutes, I will give you the better part of a collegiate music theory class, and more info than most people will ever exhaust.

-The terms I’ll introduce are in a specific order, and I’ll only explain each of them 80% thoroughly.
+The terms I’ll introduce are in a specific order, and I’ll only explain each 80 percent thoroughly, which is optimal.
 The other 20% would be “exceptions to the rule” type stuff; a waste of our valuable time for minimal gain.
-We’re going Pareto principle here.
-But do take the time you need to absorb the concepts I give you because the understanding of each term will enable understanding the next.
+We’re going Pareto Principle here.
+But take all the time you need to absorb the concepts I give as you go, because your understanding of each term is important to your understanding of the next.
 Do not scan.
 Do not skip.
-Don’t cheat yourself, and sure, take longer than 10 minutes if you like.
-Nobody is actually timing you!
-Take it step by step, understanding as you go, and progressing through the concepts.
-These terms do start dull, sorry, but then they explode into understanding at the end.
+Don’t cheat yourself.
+Take longer than ten minutes if you like.
+Nobody is timing you!
+These terms start out dull, sorry, but they explode into understanding at the end, and the end is not so far down the screen.
+Try to pay word-by-word attention from the start.

 And it will help a ton if you can imagine a piano keyboard while you read.
 If you have one, sit near it.